His sensational stunt vehicles had created

-had already made Merrill his choice for Tarzan, about seven years before, immediately he
+had already made Merrill his choice for Tarzan, about seven years before,

-the movie magazines, and one reviewer wrote: "I thought that
+of 1928 in the movie magazines, and one reviewer wrote: "I thought that

 film serials were quite dead by now, but Universal have decided otherwise.

 They had brought to life again our dear old friend "Tarzan," and are making

-"Tarzan the Mighty" in serial form, with Frank Merrill, famous American athlete,
+"Tarzan the Mighty" in serial form, with Frank Merrill, famous American

-in well-cut city clothes, tux or evening dress clothes as he did in a leopard
+at home in well-cut city clothes, tux or evening dress clothes as he did

-his life, every move he made led him nearer, step by step to
+he did in his life, every move he made led him nearer, step by step to

 Merrill was expert in everything which made Tarzan.